Applied Computing (MAC)

 Balancing Theory and Practice

-Our philosophy is to create a “dream it, build it” environment where you apply the theory gained in the classroom and apply it to projects or in the field through a co-op placement.
-Employers note that people with traditional master's degrees in computing or computer science have a high level of technical knowledge but low levels of practical knowledge or experience.
-We equip you with both.
-Using case studies, project-based courses, and cooperative education opportunities, the MAC program will give you practical skills in ways that theory-focused degrees cannot.
+Our philosophy is to create a “dream it, build it” environment where you apply the theory gained in the classroom and apply it to coursework projects or in the field through a co-op placement.
+Employers note that graduates of traditional master's degrees in computing or computer science have a high level of technical knowledge but may have less practical knowledge or experience.
+This program stands out as we equip you with both.
+Using case studies, project-based courses and cooperative education opportunities, the MAC program will give you practical skills in ways that theory-only degrees cannot.

 Program Options